oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This section describes an optional alternate format for SD-JWT using the JWS JSON Serialization from [@!RFC7515].

 For both the General and Flattened JSON Serialization, the SD-JWT is represented as a JSON object according to Section 7.2 of [@!RFC7515].
-The disclosures (both for issuance and presentation) are included in the serialized JWS using the key `disclosures` at the top-level of the JSON object (the same level as the `payload` member).
+The disclosures (both for issuance and presentation) SHOULD be included in the serialized JWS using the member name `disclosures` at the top-level of the JSON object (the same level as the `payload` member).
 The value of the `disclosures` member is an array of strings where each element is an individual Disclosure as described in (#creating_disclosures).
 The Issuer includes a Disclosure for each selectively disclosable claim of the SD-JWT payload, whereas the Holder includes only the Disclosures selected for the given presentation.

-Additionally, for presentation with a Key Binding, the Holder adds the key `kb_jwt` at the top-level of the serialized JWS with a string value containing the Key Binding JWT as described in (#kb-jwt).
+Alternative methods for conveying the disclosures MAY be used (such as including them in a `disclosures` member of an outer JSON structure also containing the JSON Serialized SD-JWT) as dictated by a specific application or transport protocol.
+However, the details of such approaches fall outside the scope of this specification.

-Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except that the SD-JWT does not need to be split into component parts, but disclosures and (if applicable) a Key Binding JWT can be found in the respective members of the JSON object.
+Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except that the SD-JWT does not need to be split into component parts, the disclosures can be found in the respective member of the JSON object (or elsewhere), and Key Binding (if applicable) will be provided by means not specifically defined in this specification.

 Using a payload similar to that from [Example 1](#example-1), the following is a non-normative example of a JWS JSON serialized SD-JWT from an Issuer with all the respective Disclosures.